mriekkin/pathfinder/doc/Testing_document.md

 This package contains classes for reading maps and scenario files.
 Central test classes include GraphReaderTest and ScenarioReaderTest.

 We've chosen here an example from ScenarioReaderTest.
-These tests utilize a few scenario files in the directory [grids/tests](../grids/tests).
-These tests also demonstrate how exceptions can be handled in unit tests.
+These tests utilize a few scenario files in the subdirectory [grids/tests](../grids/tests).
+These tests also demonstrate how exceptions are handled in unit tests.

 ```
 @Rule